jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 ### Run the build

-You need to source the environment every time you want to run a build.
+You need to source the environment into your shell before you can use the primary Yocto build tool [bitbake][bitbake].
 The `oe-init-build-env` when run a second time will not overwrite your customized conf files.

     scott@octo:~$ source poky-fido/oe-init-build-env ~/bbb/build